 The second question is whether India needs nuclear weapons if it truly wants to live in peace with its neighbors and with the world.
-Many believe, with good reason,
+Many believe, with good reason, that it does not.

 The outcome of the proposed nuclear agreement, therefore, is a future in which a nuclear-powered and nuclear-armed India swaggers along in Washington's shadow.
 Such a choice could not be more stark.